top of page

 • Single lane during work hours to do drilling on mauka side slope

-• 320 feet of recon work planned.
+• 320 feet of reconstruction work planned.
 Working on logistics of getting equip over Wainiha bridges.

-• Flowing ditch will need geo-fabrics and triaxial mesh to stabilize.
+• Flowing drainage ditch will need geo-fabrics and triaxial mesh to stabilize.

 About HWHCA